Skip to content

 Sophie, Maggie, and Alex are believable, likeable characters, even though the liberal, class-conscious side of their “hippie-punk” lifestyle comes across as affected.
 (The author’s voice is especially obvious in Sophie’s drawn-out musings on books like Jia Tolentino’s Trick Mirror and Dionne Brand’s Theory.)
 And while the novel’s whirlwind second half is enthralling, it ends rather abruptly.
 Many readers will be left with unanswered questions.
 Nonetheless, Mudflowers largely satisfies with an engaging take on familiar themes.
 Waterman offers a sympathetic portrayal of one woman’s search for love amid loss, across genders, and through periods of incredible change.

-Caroline Noël is the editorial coordinator at the Literary Review of Canada.
+Caroline Noël is the magazine’s editorial coordinator.

 Advertisement